openshift/pagerduty-short-circuiter/README.md

---high                 View all high alerts (default true) --low                  View all low alerts --interactive, -i      View alerts in interactive mode and proceed with cluster login --columns              Specify which columns to display separated by commas without any space in between (default "incident.id,name,cluster.id,status,severity")
+--high                 View all high alerts (default true) --low                  View all low alerts --interactive, -i      View alerts in interactive mode and proceed with cluster login --columns              Specify which columns to display separated by commas without any space in between
+                       (default "incident.id,alert,cluster.name,cluster.id,status,severity")
 ```

 ## Running Tests